w3c/wai-presentations2all/content/index.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page helps you make your presentations, meetings, conferences, and training more accessible to everyone, including people with disabilities and others.
-It provides details on in-person events and overlapping issues with remote events.
+This page helps you make your presentations, meetings, conferences, and training more accessible to everyone, particularly people with disabilities. **It focuses on in-person events and indicates overlapping issues with remote and hybrid events.**

 {::nomarkdown}
 {% include box.html type="end" %}